Flame: Simplifying Topology Extension in Federated Learning: Management Plane

 \subsection{Implementation}

-We have implemented the management plane of \sys in Golang while the programming model is developed using Python.
-The current implementation supports a diverse range of topologies and algorithms, as shown in~\tref{tbl:flframework_comparison} in the appendix. \sys also provides an emulation platform called \textbf{\sys-In-A-Box} (fiab).
+We have implemented the management plane of \sys with 12K LOC in Golang while the \sys SDK was developed with 7K LOC in Python.
+The current implementation supports a diverse range of topologies as shown in \tref{tbl:flframework_comparison}. \sys also provides an emulation platform called \textbf{\sys-In-A-Box} (fiab).
 It is a single machine management plane that leverages minikube, a local Kubernetes cluster.
-All of the system components are packaged as a Kubernetes application and deployed on minikube.
-This single box deployment of our system allows FLOps engineers to easily validate their prototypes of new FL mechanisms and algorithms or to conduct small scale experiments.
-Furthermore, this environment provides all the extensibility and flexibility of \sys in an emulation environment, thereby accelerating research.
-Moreover, packaging the system components makes the management plane deployment portable, enabling it to be easily deployed in a large K8s cluster.
+All of the system components are deployed as pods on minikube.
+This single box deployment of our system allows users to easily validate their prototypes of new FL mechanisms and algorithms or to conduct small scale experiments.
+Moreover, packaging the system components as pods makes the management plane deployment portable, enabling it to be easily deployed in a real world Kubernetes cluster.